bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:07:10

-And so how do you sort of think about that applicability of those eureka moments to, for example, like to FROST.
+And so how do you sort of think about that applicability of those eureka moments to, for example, FROST.
-So you sort of have something that's, you want to cut down on the interactivity of FROST.
+So you sort of have something that you want to cut down on the interactivity of FROST.
 You were sort of able to attack this kind of problem in MuSig world.
 Is it, is there a world where you can take those lessons and apply it to something that's totally novel?

 Speaker 1: 00:07:34

 I don't know.
-I think like research mostly is idea-driven in one sense.
+I think research mostly is idea-driven in one sense.
-So you like you get some idea and then some neat trick maybe that you discover and then you try to find applications for that trick.
+So you get some idea and then some neat trick maybe that you discover and then you try to find applications for that trick.
 And then if you already know about problems in the space, it's more likely that you find an application where it's actually relevant.
 That's basically how it works.

 Speaker 0: 00:07:59

-In a way, I think the same can be said about MuSig because its research was originally driven by this cross input signature aggregation thing but we sort of like wait no we have a really cool multi signature scheme and that's like well analyzed and much easier to think about and has like much more clear way to production than this other thing.
+In a way, I think the same can be said about MuSig because its research was originally driven by this cross input signature aggregation thing, but we sort of like wait, we have a really cool multi-signature scheme and that's well analyzed and much easier to think about and has a much more clear way to production than this other thing.
 Let's focus on that first.

 Speaker 1: 00:08:25

-MuSig2 was built with this nesting idea in mind in the sense that, but we like we didn't include it in the paper, but we think we have a way to do it, but like, or we thought we have a way to do it now, like a month ago, we discovered it doesn't really work.
+MuSig2 was built with this nesting idea in mind in the sense that, but we didn't include it in the paper, but we think we have a way to do it or we thought we have a way to do it now, like a month ago, we discovered it doesn't really work.
-So it's still like an open research question.
+So it's still an open research question.
 It's not like, if you look at the scheme, you could think you could do it today, but please, please don't do it because it's still an open problem.
 We have to think about it carefully, like maybe add some restrictions and then write a proper security proof for it.

 Speaker 0: 00:08:55

-When you say a way to do it that both encompasses like what the actual algorithm is but also how do we go about proving it?
+When you say a way to do it that both encompasses what the actual algorithm is but also how do we go about proving it?
 Because today...

 Speaker 1: 00:09:04